 Wimbledon is a tiny city located in the state of North Dakota.
 With a population of 176 people and just one neighborhood, Wimbledon is the 115th largest community in North Dakota.

-Wimbledon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Wimbledon is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Wimbledon is a city of sales and office workers, service providers, and managers.
 There are especially a lot of people living in Wimbledon who work in management occupations (21.62%), food service (16.22%), and office and administrative support (12.16%).

 The overall crime rate in Wimbledon is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.